 Please be sure to read our Terms & School Policies!

 Are classes safe right now?
+What are your health & safety requirements?

 Yes!
 We take the health & safety of our students and teachers very seriously.
 We successfully ran courses in the summer and autumn of 2020 with strict health rules in place and transitioned to online classes in November 2020.
+We’ve been running in person courses again since August of 2021 with strict 2G rules in place in our fully ventilated theatre.

-Our current Health & Safety Requirements (updated June 2021):
+Our current Health & Safety Requirements:

-- FFP2 masks must be worn at all times unless students are performing in a scene or exercise.
+- FFP2 masks must be worn at all times unless students are actively performing in a scene or exercise.

 How do I get updated when new courses or workshops begin?